Asymptotic spectral properties of the Hilbert $L$-matrix: Large eigenvalues

 Having Proposition~\ref{prop:q_n_asympt}, we can readily derive asymptotic expansions for zeros of $q_{n}$, for $n\to\infty$.
-Notice that $q_{n}$ is an even polynomial of degree $2n$ with simple zeros, see~\eqref{eq:def_q_n} and Theorem~\ref{thm:spec_L_n_nu=1}.
-We denote the positive roots of $q_{n}$ by
+Notice that $q_{n}$ is an odd polynomial of degree $2n+1$ with simple zeros distributed symmetrically with respect to the origin, see~\eqref{eq:def_q_n} and Theorem~\ref{thm:spec_L_n_nu=1}.
+The same holds true for the scaled polynomial